 Ram: We tell our children to support each other; we teach them to share; we encourage them to reach common ground through reasoning with each other.
 Since they grow up in the same environment, it's easier for them to better relate to each other.
 Siblings can be the people your child can really rely on anytime.

 Expert take: Siblings tend to bond very naturally, since they spend so much time together in the same environment.
 Having healthy relationships among siblings is a stepping stone to building healthy relations with peers.
-You can help your child strengthen her bond with a sibling encouraging them to do activities together and to listen to each other.
-If there are conflicts, guide her to resolve these conflicts by herself.
+You can help your child strengthen her bond with a sibling by encouraging your children to do activities together.
+When conflicts arise, help them as they work through their conflicts.

 6. Involve children in family decisions

 Ram: When they are younger you try to make decisions with them on the fun things they want to do.
 As they get older, it gets easier to reason with them and get them involved in more important decisions.

 Expert take: Children as young as one are attempting to do things on their own.
 Even very young children have the opportunity to make decisions when you give them simple choices.
 For example, you can ask your child ‘do you want to eat an apple or a pear?’, or ‘What game shall we play?’
 This will give your child ownership over whatever he is doing and boost his self-esteem.
 Moreover, you get fresh perspectives and different ideas when you involve your child in decision-making.

 Ram: We can always connect with adolescents by trying to know who they are as individuals, by asking them questions about their interests, listening to what they say and understanding their point of view.

 Expert take: During adolescence, children experience a host of physical and emotional issues to which they don’t have the answers.
 Guiding your child through this difficult period is important for her to grow into a well-rounded individual.
 You can help your adolescent by giving her the freedom to discover and create her own identity.
 But, at the same time let her know that you are always there for her.